andrew henderson menu

 After adopting Bitcoin as its legal tender, El Salvador can definitely be considered one of the top most crypto tax-free countries.

-No list of the world’s most crypto-friendly countries will be complete without the mention of El Salvador.
+No list of the world’s most crypto-friendly countries is complete without the mention of El Salvador.

-In recent years, this small country has passed back-to-back pro-crypto regulations to establish its position as the forerunner among the crypto-friendly countries.
+In recent years, this small country has passed back-to-back pro-crypto regulations to establish itself as a forerunner among crypto-friendly countries.

-As of September 2021, it is the first country to adopt Bitcoin as legal tender, making it a crypto tax haven and a huge magnet for crypto companies and investors alike.
+In September 2021, it became the first country to adopt Bitcoin as legal tender, making it a crypto tax haven and a huge magnet for crypto companies and investors alike.

-El Salvador’s president Nayib Bukele also plans to build the ‘Bitcoin City’ near the Conchagua volcano.
+El Salvador’s president Nayib Bukele also plans to build a ‘Bitcoin City’ near the Conchagua volcano.

-The only El Salvador crypto tax you have to pay is a 10% VAT to fund the construction and services of the city.
+The only El Salvador crypto tax you have to pay is a 10% value-added tax (VAT) to fund the construction and services of the city.

 To encourage foreign investments, the government of El Salvador has also exempted foreign crypto investors from paying income tax and capital gains tax on Bitcoin.